-• Always return the carriage to the lowest level when the VRC is not in use.
+- Always return the carriage to the lowest level when the VRC is not in use. - Passengers are not permitted.
+Riding may result in death or serious personal injury.

-- Passengers are not permitted.
-Riding may result in death or serious personal injury. - This equipment can be dangerous if not used properly.
-Allow only competent adults who have been properly trained and authorized personnel to operate this equipment. - This equipment must be maintained to ensure safety.
+• This equipment must be maintained to ensure safety.
 Allow only properly trained personnel to service the equipment.
 Implement a routine safety inspection plan and follow the recommended preventive maintenance schedule in the owner's manual.